-A Snohomish County resident is infected with the Wuhan coronavirus, the first confirmed case in the United States of a mysterious respiratory infection that has killed at least nine people and sickened hundreds more in Asia.
+A Snohomish County resident is infected with the new coronavirus that has been ravaging China and begun to spread to other countries, marking the first confirmed case in the United States of a mysterious respiratory infection that has killed at least nine people and sickened hundreds more in Asia.

 The patient is a man in his 30s who lives alone.
 He had been traveling solo since November in Wuhan, China, a city of 11 million where the outbreak appears to have originated, health officials said.
 He had no symptoms on his flight or when he arrived at Seattle-Tacoma International Airport on Jan.
 15, but he contacted doctors Jan.
 19 when he developed a fever and cough, officials said.
 It’s unknown which clinic he visited that day.
 The man was hospitalized for pneumonia and, on Monday, tested positive for coronavirus.